ThermalSpan/pandoc-posts/consumption_ideas.md

 * The Years of Rice and Salt - Kim Stanley Robinson
 * New York 2140 - Kim Stanley Robinson
 * RailSea - China Mieville
+* The Book of Dust - Phillip Pullman

 ### Re-read